teclone/rollup-all/README.md

       ['production', 'unminified'],
     ],

-    minifiedSuffix: 'min', // set to false if you do not want .[min] prefix in minified builds,
+    // set to false if you do not want .[min] prefix in minified builds,
+    minifiedSuffix: 'min',

-    prodBuildSuffix: 'production', // set to false or empty string if you do not want .[production] suffix in output files,
+    // set to false or empty string if you do not want .production suffix in prod build ouputs
+    prodBuildSuffix: 'production',

-    devBuildSuffix: 'development', // set to false or empty string if you do not want .[development] suffix in output files },
+    // set to false or empty string if you do not want .development suffix in prod build ouputs
+    devBuildSuffix: 'development',
+  },

   /**